onoki/MicGate/README.md

 ## Anything else?

 I will only implement features I will personally use or fix bugs I can reproduce.
-But I will gladly accept pull requests if you like to make improvements.
+But I will gladly accept pull requests if you would like to commit improvements.